-Also on the program was the world premiere of Sandstone Peak, a composition commissioned by Mélomanie that was created by California-based composer and flautist Bonnie McAlvin.
+Also on the program was the world premiere of Sandstone Peak, a composition commissioned by Mélomanie that was created by New York-based composer and flautist Bonnie McAlvin.

 The program was representative of Mélomanie’s mission to present “provocative pairings of early and contemporary works.”
 The concert was held at the aesthetically and acoustically pleasing performing space at The Delaware Contemporary, Wilmington’s premiere gallery of contemporary art.

 Mélomanie’s core performers include musicians playing flute, violin, viola da gamba, cello and harpsichord, so the inclusion of Schmitt’s Sonatine en trio was an apt choice.
 The composer himself created three versions of the music: one for flute/clarinet/harpsichord; another for flute/clarinet/piano; and a third one for violin/cello/piano.
 While they are nearly identical in terms of the notes, they have a very different flavor due to the combination of instruments featured in each version.

 The Sonatine is presented in its harpsichord version least frequently, likely because of the lack of access of that instrument compared to the availability of a piano.
 Thus, the Mélomanie concert was a rare opportunity to see and hear the music performed in Florent Schmitt’s original conception.

 Following the concert, I had the opportunity to interview the three musicians featured in Schmitt’s piece: